mrocklin/mrocklin.github.io/hiring-sales.md

 1.  **Know how to sell stuff**

-    Knows how to empower champions, navigate an org chart, find economic buyers, identify pain and goals, speak to that pain and those goals, negotiate with precurement and legal, etc..
+    Know how to empower champions, navigate an org chart, find economic buyers, identify pain and goals, speak to that pain and those goals, negotiate with precurement and legal, etc..

 2.  **Know our space** (data infrastructure, open source, Python)

     Familiar with Python/Spark/Cloud/Devops/Data/ML/...
-So when someone says that they're having trouble with Argo, know that that means "workflow management" and direct them to the right solution.
+So for example when someone says that they're having trouble with some technology, say Argo, know that that means "workflow management" and direct them to the right solution within our product.

     There's a lot of incidental complexity here that takes a while to learn.

 3.  **Are intellectually curious**, comfortable in startups,  and excited to be creative and invent new systems

-    There's really nothing in place to define how to do your job.
+    There's really nothing in place to define how to do the job.
 Hopefully this excites rather than scares you.
 Also, we have a distinct communication style (direct, critical, thoughtful) and hopefully you click with that.

-This person probably doesn't exist, so we'll happily settle for 2/3, and we'll just build a team to round things out.
+This person probably doesn't exist, so we'll happily settle for two out of three, and we'll just build a team to round things out.
 Probably this team looks a little like ...

 -  Account Executive
 -  Sales Engineer